Sociology and Anthropology

 The Sociology Major

 Sociology 101 is prerequisite for the major in sociology.
-Additionally, prospective majors should complete at least two additional sociology courses by the end of their sophomore year, and the major’s statistics requirement, which must be satisfied no later than the fall semester of junior year to avoid later problems in completing the Senior Capstone Experience.
+Additionally, prospective majors should complete at least two additional sociology courses by the end of their sophomore year, and the major’s statistics requirement, which must be satisfied no later than the spring semester of sophomore year to avoid later problems in completing the Senior Capstone Experience.

 The Senior Capstone Experience

 During the senior year, each sociology major completes a major independent research project with the guidance of one of the department’s sociologists.
 Senior Capstone Experiences integrate the diverse learning that students have accomplished throughout their undergraduate years, not only within the major, but also across the liberal arts and sciences.
 During their junior year, students will learn about constructing research proposals and the steps to carrying out their own research and analysis in preparation for completing the Senior Capstone Experience.
 The range both of topics and methods is broad; the Capstone Experience is an independent research project, on a topic of the student’s choosing, with the guidance of a faculty member to assure that it is both significant and capable of completion in the time available.
-Work on the Capstone is supported by the student’s capstone advisor, and by some of the work of the Sociology Senior Seminars, SOC 491 taken during the fall semester and SOC 492 taken during the spring semester.
+Work on the Capstone is supported by the student’s capstone advisor, and by some of the work of the Sociology Senior Seminars, SOC 491, taken during the fall semester and SOC 492 taken during the spring semester.
 Course credit for this project is awarded through registration, in the spring semester, for SOC SCE.
-Academic research is most meaningful when it is shared with the larger academic community.
-Thus, completed projects will be published on the Miller Library’s Web site.

 Required For The Major In Sociology